-Habit: Bidens alba is an herbaceous annual, growing to 1 meter in height.
-The leaves are arranged oppositely and range from 3-lobed to odd pinnately compound with 3-5 leaflets.
+Habit: Bidens alba is herbaceous annual, growing to 1 meter in height.
+The leaves are arranged oppositely and range from 3 lobed to odd pinnately compound with 3-5 leaflets.
 The leaflets are ovate to lanceolate, with an acuminate leaf apex and serrated leaf margin.
 The vegetative structures can be glabrous or covered with pubescence.

-Distribution in Bahamas/Globally: Bidens alba occurs on all island groupings within the Bahamian Archipelago as well as in other tropical and subtropical regions of the world.
+Distribution: Bidens alba occurs on all island groupings within the Lucayan Archipelago and tropical and subtropical regions of the world.

 Medicinal/Cultural/Economic usage: Bidens alba is used medicinally in the Bahamas to treat circulatory problems (cooling of the blood), colds, fevers, and flu, dermatological issues, intestinal problems (worms and upset stomachs), and urinary tract complications.
 Bidens alba is used in the southern Caribbean to treat eye infections and in Africa to treat wounds and earaches.